slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The most authentic relationship is between two people who don’t speak the same language." (...)
 "A beautiful relationship is between equals, intellectually and ethically."
 -- x@rapahelz*

-> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older.
-2) insanely crazy heartbreak.
-There are simply no other ways."
--- x@signulll*